jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

   "impossible" with proper error checks and defaults.
 - Pragmatic Programmers tell themselves that if there is an error, something very, very bad has happened.
-- Catch and Release Is For Fish
+- Catch and Release Is For Fish:
   - Avoid catching all exceptions and re-throwing it; it reduces verbosity, uncouples code, and ensures new exceptions propagate automatically without updates.